mndpsi/terms-of-service/terms.md

 ## Your Content & Conduct

-**[CUSTOMIZE THE FOLLOWING SECTION BASED ON THE TYPE OF CONTENT SUBMITTED BY USERS.]**

 Our Service allows you and other users to post, link and otherwise make available content.
 You are responsible for the content that you make available to the Service, including its legality, reliability, and appropriateness.

 When you post, link or otherwise make available content to the Service, you grant us the right and license to use, reproduce, modify, publicly perform, publicly display and distribute your content on or through the Service.
 We may format your content for display throughout the Service, but we will not edit or revise the substance of your content itself.

 Aside from our limited right to your content, you retain all of your rights to the content you post, link and otherwise make available on or through the Service.

-**[CUSTOMIZE THE FOLLOWING SECTION BASED ON YOUR DATA RETENTION PRACTICES.]**

 You can remove the content that you posted by deleting it.
 Once you delete your content, it will not appear on the Service, but copies of your deleted content may remain in our system or backups for some period of time.
-We will retain web server access logs for a maximum of **Life Time** and then delete them.
+We will retain web server access logs for a maximum of **5 years** and then delete them.

 You may not post, link and otherwise make available on or through the Service any of the following: